xgr-network/XGR/docs/mcp/XGR-MCP-Setup-and-Configuration.md

 | Testnet | `1879` |
 | Devnet | `1887` |

-The RPC chain ID is checked before a grant is sent.
+The connected RPC chain ID is verified before a starter-gas grant is sent.

+---

-### Registered starter-gas tools
+## Registered starter-gas tools

 When enabled: